-The Lakers initially changed their uniform schedule ahead of their Feb.
-1 game against the New York Knicks, opting to wear their purple Statement Edition uniforms instead of the City Edition set in a 128-112 win at Madison Square Garden.
+The Lakers initially changed their uniform schedule before their February 1st game against the New York Knicks, opting to wear their purple Statement Edition uniforms instead of the City Edition set in a 128-112 win at Madison Square Garden.

-That victory prompted them to do the same for their 120-112 victory over the Golden State Warriors on Feb.
-6, as they also ditched their matching alternate court in favor of their standard home design.
+That victory prompted them to do the same for their 120-112 win over the Golden State Warriors on February 6th.
+They also ditched their matching alternate court in favor of their standard home design.

-Los Angeles was also scheduled to wear their City Edition uniforms against the Minnesota Timberwolves on Feb.
-27, Knicks on March 6, Indiana Pacers on March 26, Houston Rockets on March 31, Warriors on April 3 and Dallas Mavericks on April 9.
+Los Angeles was also scheduled to wear its City Edition uniforms against the Minnesota Timberwolves on February 27, the Knicks on March 6, the Indiana Pacers on March 26, the Houston Rockets on March 31, the Warriors on April 3, and the Dallas Mavericks on April 9.

 However, an update to NBA LockerVision, the website that tracks and previews every league uniform matchup, shows the franchise will now wear its gold Icon Edition uniforms against the Timberwolves, Knicks and Warriors and purple Statement Edition set against the Pacers, Rockets and Mavericks.